WarwickMasson/wmasson-hakyll/posts/2013-01-06-memoizing-in-python.md

 ~~~~~

 If we want to call f, instead we call memoize_f and it will remember the values.
 This is inconvenient for two reasons.
 If we have another function, say g,
-that needs to be memoized we need another function memoize_g.
-Also, the seen list is globally accessable which is undesirable.
-Instead a class can be made to wrap the
+that needs memoization we need another function memoize_g.
+Also, the seen list is globally accessible which is undesirable.
+Instead we use a wrapper class for the
-function and handle these things.
+function to handle the memoization.

 ~~~~~{.python}
 class memoizer: